clarin-eric/oai-harvest-manager/README.md

 ## Configuring Actions

-Multiple action sequences can be defined in this section.
+Multiple action actionSequences can be defined in this section.
 Each sequence corresponds to a format specification followed by a number of sequential actions.